What is Neurodevelopment?An image drawn by a young person representing what neurodiversity means.png

 The assessments for Attention Deficit Hyperactivity Disorder (ADHD) involve meeting with a team member for an assessment, in which the member of staff will observe potential ADHD behaviours as well as speak to the young person directly about their activity, attention and behaviour.

-For joint ASD and ADHD assessments these above appointments are often combined into one session.
+For joint ASD and ADHD assessments, these above appointments are often combined into one session.

-It is important to be aware that at each stage of the assessment, the team will make a decision regarding whether the young person’s presentation is suggestive of ASD, ADHD or both.
+It is important to be aware that at each stage of the assessment, the team will make a decision regarding whether the young person’s presentation is suggestive of ASD, ADHD, or both.
 If it is decided at any stage that the young person’s difficulties could be better explained by other factors, the assessment will not continue and the young person may be offered alternative support and/or will be discharged from the Neurodevelopmental (ND) Service.

 *Please call us on: 0300 222 5856 if you are not able to attend an assessment appointment that has been offered to you.
 Unless there are exceptional circumstances, if an assessment appointment is not attended, and you have not cancelled or rescheduled within 24 hours of the appointment, your child will be discharged from the ND Service.